Course resource help for Drama, Theatre and Acting

 Digital Theatre+

-Collection of drama & theatre resources including essays, recordings of live performances & interviews with theatre practitioners.
-A key resource for Drama students.
+This collection of drama and theatre resources is a key database for Drama Students.
+It includes essays, recordings of live performances and interviews with theatre practitioners.

 Photo of production of Negative Space from Digital Theatre+